pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

   * For table, it is shown in the format `TABLE database_name.table_name`
   * For partition, it is shown in the format `TABLE database_name.table_name PARTITION partition_name`
 * Placement: An equivalent `ALTER` statement on `target` that defines the placement rule.
 * Scheduling state: The scheduling progress from the PD aspect.
-It is always empty for policies.
+It is always `NULL` for policies.

 For finding the current use of a placement policy, the following syntax can be used: